Dental assistant job satisfaction: 3 factors that matter most

-To start reversing this trend, it’s important for the dental industry to understand what contributes to job satisfaction for dental assistants.
-DANB’s 2022 Dental Assistants Salary and Satisfaction Survey helps shed some light on the answers.
-Here are the top factors that affect dental assistants’ job satisfaction.
+To start reversing this trend, it’s important for dentists, office managers, practices owners, and the dental industry at large to understand what contributes to job satisfaction for dental assistants.
+DANB’s survey helps shed some light on the answers.

 Salary